Latitude Festival 2026 Guide

 What’s the best train station for Latitude?

 The most convenient station is Halesworth.
-If travelling from London, there’s no direct service — you’ll normally change at Ipswich.
-Check the official travel page for shuttle updates and the latest departure info.
+If travelling from London, there is no direct service — you will normally change at Ipswich.

 Is Latitude suitable for young children?

 Yes, especially during the daytime.
-Latitude has dedicated family areas and activities, and many parents plan headline sets selectively, as evenings and busy arena periods can be noisier and more crowded.
+Latitude has dedicated family areas and activities, but evenings and busy arena periods can be noisier and more crowded.

 Ready to plan Latitude Festival 2026?